-State Museum of Azerbaijan Carpet and Applied Art, Baku
+State Museum of Azerbaijani Carpets and Applied Arts, Baku

-Carpet weaving in Azerbaijan appeared a long time ago.
-It is the oldest type of applied arts of this land; the fact has been proved by numerous archaeological findings across the country.
+Carpet weaving in Azerbaijan appeared a long time ago: it is the oldest type of applied art in the region, a fact that has been proven by numerous archaeological findings from around the country.

-It was a genius carpet weaving master, National Artist of Azerbaijan SSR Lyatif Kerimov who gave the first thought on preservation and reproduction of this cultural legacy.
-Thanks to his efforts, they built the first museum specialized on the study of the ancient craft.
-Work on material collection began in 1967 and only in 1972 the first visitors could see its rare exhibits.
-The venue for exposition was excellent; ancient carpets perfectly matched the interior of the old building of the Juma Mosque in the heart of the Icheri-Sheher fortress.
+It was a gifted carpet master, a National Artist of the Azerbaijan SSR Lyatif Kerimov, who first had the idea to make a museum dedicated to carpets.
+Thanks to his efforts, the first museum specializing in the study and protection of Azerbaijan’s ancient carpets was opened.
+Work to collect exhibits and items began in 1967, and in 1972, the first visitors could see the rare exhibits collected in the museum.
+The original museum fit perfectly, as the ancient carpets perfectly complemented the interior of the old Juma Mosque in the heart of Icheri Sheher.

-In August 2014, the relics got a new luxurious house – a palace in the form of a folded carpet.
-The authors of the project are well-known Austrian architects Franz Janz and Walter Mari.
+In August 2014, the museum got a luxurious new building, which itself is in the shape of a rolled carpet.
+The new Azerbaijan Carpet Museum was designed by the Austrian architects Franz Janz and Walter Mari.

-The exposition of the Azerbaijan Carpet Museum has been exhibited in more than 50 countries, almost in all continents of the world.
-Today the museum is a large scientific center that attracts researchers and connoisseurs of applied arts from around the globe.
+Pieces from the Azerbaijan Carpet Museum have been exhibited in more than 50 countries, on almost all the continents of the world.
+Today, the museum is a large scientific center that attracts researchers and lovers of arts from around the world.

 The Carpet Museum is open Tuesday through Friday from 10:00-18:00, and on Saturday and Sunday from 10:00-20:00.
 The museum is closed on Mondays.